sigursoft/docker-ubuntu/README.md

 docker-ubuntu
 =============

-Ubuntu base image with commonly used packages.
+Ubuntu image with minimal set of packages.